 How to get to Zion National Park?

 No matter which way you’re coming from, you’ll need to drive to Zion National Park.
 The roads in Zion are well-paved, so you don’t need any special vehicle to get in and around Zion, so whether you’re traveling in style with a fully decked out 4×4 Jeep or your mom’s minivan, you’ll get here just fine!

 The Zion Visitor’s Center is dotted right along Highway 9.
 If you’re road-tripping from the West Coast, you’ll be entering via Springdale, a very hipster-y western town that my granola soul fell in love with!
 If you’re coming from the East instead, you’ll be arriving from a very scenic route that takes you all the way into the park.

 The two closest airports to Zion National Park are in Las Vegas (170 miles away) and Salt Lake City (300 miles away).
 These are both ideal basecamps for road trips through Utah’s National Parks, named the Mighty Five, and many travelers base themselves in one of these two cities, then rent a car or an RV (we love using RVShare for this) to drive to Zion.

 - Psst: Passing through Vegas or Salt Lake City?
 We’ve got travel guides for both!
 Take a look at our guide to Las Vegas on a budget.
-For Sale Lake City, we’ve guide a Salt Lake City brewery guide, a guide to hiking near Salt Lake City, and a guide to skiing in Salt Lake City.
+For Salt Lake City, we’ve got a guide to Salt Lake City brewery guide, a guide to hiking near Salt Lake City, and a guide to skiing in Salt Lake City.

 How to get around Zion National Park?